-We recognize that the information contained on the iontuition.com website (“the Site”) is ultimately owned by you as the user of the Site.
+We recognize that the information contained on the IonTuition website (“the Site”) is ultimately owned by you as the user of the Site.
 As such, the Site is obligated to use the technological means necessary to protect your information from unauthorized access or usage.
 Below are some of the technologies and best practices that are in place for the Site to protect both your identity and your information:

 - Annual security assessments against the information security standards listed below are performed for the Site.
 These annual security assessments are performed by independent and certified information security assessment companies to ensure objective and complete compliance.

-- Routine vulnerability assessments and penetration tests on the systems supporting the Site are conducted ensure that no vulnerabilities exist which might allow a person to obtain unauthorized access to your information.
+- Routine vulnerability assessments and penetration tests on the systems supporting the Site are conducted to ensure that no vulnerabilities exist which might allow a person to obtain unauthorized access to your information.

 - Annual training of employees supporting the Site is conducted with regards to the identification and prevention of identity theft and fraud.